leela-ai/tailscale-axis/README.md

 Releases are available for download from the [Releases](https://github.com/leela-ai/axis-tailscale/releases) page.
 We auto-build the latest stable version of Tailscale against armv7hf and aarch64, and produce two builds:

 - Root user build (uses kernel-space networking)
-- Non-root user build (uses user-space networking)
+- Non-root user build (uses user-space networking with `--tun=userspace-networking` passed to tailscaled)

 Pick the build that matches your use case.